fractaldotbox/ddevkit/apps/docs/src/content/docs/design/dependencies.md

 - We prefer downstream dependencies that is treeshakable.
 - Consider `lib/filecoin/gateway.ts` `getGatewayUrlWithCid()` as an example, it does not import dependenceis unconditionally or relevavnt ecosystem-specific code are expected to be injected using strategy pattern.

-Many framework adopt a plugin system, some limit dependencies to only plugin being used. s
+Many frameworks adopt a plugin system, some limit dependencies to only plugin being used.

 ### Scenario #1

 sequenceDiagram